syslog

 Push Log to Syslog Server

-The following example demonstrates how you can enable the syslog plugin on a route, which logs client requests to the route and pushes logs to syslog server.
+The following example demonstrates how you can enable the syslog plugin on a route, which logs client requests to the route and pushes logs to a syslog server.

 Create a route with syslog as follows: